-Line 6 - Enter the amount deducted on your federal return for New York taxes imposed under Article 9, sections 183, 183-a, 184, 184-a, and Articles 9-A and 32.
-This includes the state tax surcharge and the MTA surcharge.
+Enter the amount deducted on your federal return for New York taxes imposed under Article 9, sections 183, 183-a, 184, 184-a, and Articles 9-A and 32.
+This includes the MTA surcharge.
 However, do not include New York City taxes.
-Include the amount deducted for taxes paid or accrued to other U.S. states, their political subdivisions, any foreign country, and the District of Columbia if they are on or are measured by profits or income or include profits or income as a measure of tax, including taxes expressly in lieu of the foregoing.
+Include the amount deducted for taxes paid or accrued to the United States, its possessions, other U.S. states, their political subdivisions, any foreign country, and the District of Columbia if they are on or are measured by profits or income or include profits or income as a measure of tax, including taxes expressly in lieu of the foregoing.

-Line 7 - Before making any entry on this line, complete Form CT-399.
+Before making any entry on this line, complete Form CT-399.
 Include from Form CT-399, line 4, the amount of your federal deduction that must be added back to federal taxable income, or if you disposed of property this year use the amount from line 12, column A. (Enter your recomputed deduction on line 14.)